Alex-G-R/Guardian-WebScrapper/README.md

 # Guardian-WebScrapper

-WORK IN PROGRESS, NOT FINISHED
+WORK IN PROGRESS, NOT FINISHED (howerver it's working)

 Web scrapper built with Node/Express JS.
 It scrapes data from guadrian site (news app).
 It gets you titles, links and photos, and if the article don't have a photo on the main page it gets you the photo directly from the inside of article